InWILL/Mota/README.md

 ##A new RPG game mould.
 Coming soon...

-Because the Mysterious Magic from the East(Winter Vocation),
+Because of the Mysterious Magic from the East(Winter Vocation),
+Warning...
 A huge wave of update is approaching!
 Not the last wave!

 Bitmap resource from Tower of the Sorcerer Forum